AAformer: Auto-Aligned Transformer for Person Re-Identification: Introduction

 The contributions of this work are summarized as follows:

-1) We introduce the ``part tokens'' for Transformer to learn part features and harmoniously integrate the part alignment into the self-attention.
-A part token only interacts with a subset of patch embeddings, thus can learn to be the local representation.
+1) We introduce the ``Part tokens ({[PART]}s)'' for Transformer to learn part features and integrate the part alignment into the self-attention.
+A {[PART]} only interacts with a subset of patch embeddings, {and thus can learn to be the local representation.}

-2) We further propose an Auto-Aligned Transformer (AAformer) to adaptively locate both the human parts and non-human ones online.
-Instead of using a pre-defined fixed patch assignment, AAformer simultaneously learns both part alignment and part representations.
+2) {We further propose the AAformer to adaptively locate both the human parts and non-human ones online.} Instead of using a pre-defined fixed patch assignment, AAformer simultaneously learns both part alignment and part representations.

-3) Extensive experiments validate the effectiveness of part token and the superiority of AAformer over various state-of-the-art methods on four widely used benchmarks, i.e., Market-1501 \cite{Market1501}, DukeMTMC-reID \cite{DukeMTMC-reID}, CUHK03 \cite{CUHK03-1, CUHK03-2} and MSMT17 \cite{MSMT17}.
+3) Extensive experiments validate the effectiveness of {[PART]} and the superiority of AAformer over various state-of-the-art methods on the widely used benchmarks, i.e., Market-1501 \cite{Market1501}, CUHK03 \cite{CUHK03-1}, DukeMTMC-reID \cite{DukeMTMC-reID} and MSMT17 \cite{MSMT17}.

+The rest of this paper is arranged as follows.
+The second part reviews some works related to this paper.
+The third part introduces the main architecture of the proposed method and expounds the proposed method in detail.
+The fourth part shows the good performance of the proposed method, compares it with the state-of-the-art methods, and analyzes the reasons why the proposed method is effective.
+The fifth part summarizes the full paper.